 Unfortunately, UK immigration forms are changed frequently so you must ensure that you are using the latest version.
-Also, there are different types of form for different types of visa, so if your Thai girlfriend is planning on applying for a UK Tourist Visa, she must use the correct version.
+Also, there are different types of forms for different types of visas, so if your Thai girlfriend is planning on applying for a UK Tourist Visa, she must use the correct version.

 - Believing that you are an expert!

 Often people want to save themselves a few pounds or baht and decide to complete the application themselves without having sufficient knowledge.
 Unfortunately, if you do make a mistake you’re the visa application will be rejected so it will end up costing you more money.
 We would suggest talking to an expert to make sure your visa is granted.